WxxShirley/GNN4TaskPlan/README.md

 └── utils
 ```

 This repo provides both training-free and training-based methods.

 Besides, we provide source codes for fine-tuning LLMs using LoRA on splitted training data.
 Explanations of these contents will be detailed as follows.

 ## Datasets

-Four experimental datasets (HuggingFace, Multimedia, Daily Life from [TaskBench](https://github.com/microsoft/JARVIS/blob/main/taskbench/README.md), and TMDB from [RestBench](https://github.com/Yifan-Song793/RestGPT)) are under the **`data`** folder.
+Five experimental datasets (HuggingFace, Multimedia, Daily Life from [TaskBench](https://github.com/microsoft/JARVIS/blob/main/taskbench/README.md), TMDB from [RestBench](https://github.com/Yifan-Song793/RestGPT)), and [UltraTool](https://github.com/JoeYing1019/UltraTool) are under the **`data`** folder.

 Each dataset contains the following files:
 * `data.json` Detailed dataset, with each sample has a user request, ground-truth decomposed task steps, and task invocation path
 * `graph_desc.json` Detailed task graph
 * `tool_desc.json` Only present the nodes' information within the task graph
 * `user_requests.json` Original user requests
-* `split_ids.json` Give the formal split of test samples
+* `split_ids.json` Give the formal split of testset

 As dataset from RestBench only contains orignal request and ground-truth API sequences, we have reformatted this dataset to align with experiments, including assigning a unique name to each API, constructing a task graph, and finally reformatting original data samples.
 Processing details are covered in `raw_process_restgpt.py`.